google/s2geometry/doc/intro.md

   // Returns the surface area of this rectangle on the unit sphere. double Area() const;

-  // Return the true centroid of the rectangle multiplied by its surface area
+  // Return the true centroid of the rectangle multiplied by its surface area.
-  // (see s2.h for details on centroids).
-The result is not unit length, so
-  // you may want to normalize it.
-Note that in general the centroid is
-  // *not* at the center of the rectangle, and in fact it may not even be
-  // contained by the rectangle.
-(It is the "center of mass" of the rectangle
+  // The true centroid is the "center of mass" of the rectangle viewed as
-  // viewed as subset of the unit sphere, i.e. it is the point in space about
+  // subset of the unit sphere, i.e. it is the point in space about which this
-  // which this curved shape would rotate.)
+  // curved shape would rotate.)
   //
   // The reason for multiplying the result by the rectangle area is to make it
   // easier to compute the centroid of more complicated shapes.
-The centroid
-  // of a union of disjoint regions can be computed simply by adding their
-  // GetCentroid() results.
   S2Point GetCentroid() const;

   // More efficient version of Contains() that accepts a S2LatLng rather than
   // an S2Point.
-The argument must be normalized. bool Contains(S2LatLng const& ll) const;
+  bool Contains(S2LatLng const& ll) const;

   // Return true if and only if the given point is contained in the interior
-  // of the region (i.e. the region excluding its boundary).
-The point 'p'
-  // does not need to be normalized. bool InteriorContains(S2Point const& p) const;
+  // of the region (i.e. the region excluding its boundary). bool InteriorContains(S2Point const& p) const;

   // More efficient version of InteriorContains() that accepts a S2LatLng
   // rather than an S2Point.
-The argument must be normalized. bool InteriorContains(S2LatLng const& ll) const;
+  bool InteriorContains(S2LatLng const& ll) const;

   // Return true if and only if the rectangle contains the given other